-The program is designed to encourage large-scale restoration or rehabilitation of historic properties by individuals, organizations or public agencies, according to Jay D. Vogt, director of the State Historical Society, whose historic preservation office administers the program.
+The program is designed to encourage restoration or rehabilitation of historic properties by individuals, organizations or public agencies, according to Jay D. Vogt, director of the State Historical Society, whose historic preservation office administers the program.
+“It is one more way we can promote and protect our history and culture,” Vogt said.

 Grants will be awarded in amounts ranging from $1,000 to $25,000.
 The grant amount must be matched at least on a dollar-for-dollar basis from nonfederal and nonstate sources.
 Nonprofit organizations will be allowed to use in-kind services for one-half of their match.